Alakhdeepsingh/Big-Mart/README.md

 # Big-Mart
-Big-Mart is a secure, E-commerce Full Stack MERN Web Application developed primarily to facilitate buying and selling of products between users.
+•Big-Mart is a secure, E-commerce developed primarily to facilitate buying and selling of products between users to manage products, categories and users .
+Deployed on Heroku.
-Integrated Stripe payment gateway for accepting payments in test mode.
+• Integrated Stripe payments gateway for accepting payments in demo mode.
+• While user can order items, review & comment on products, sell items
+• While admin can manage posts, users, categories, comments.
+• Tested the APIs using Postman .

 ## Features: